audiotool/manual/manuals/plugins/effects/autofilter.rst

 10. **dry/wet** - The dry/wet parameter lets you blend between the
     original (dry) and the filtered signal (wet).
 Turning the dry/wet to 0% will mean that the signal will pass through the device unchanged.
-11. **side-chain** - If a second signal is inputed into the autofilter's side-chain then the filter will react on the side-chain input instead of the main input signal.
+11. **side-chain** - If a second signal is inputted into the autofilter's side-chain then the filter will react on the side-chain input instead of the main input signal.